How to Set Up and Use a Laptop Webcam and External Camera

 1. How to Set Up Your Laptop Webcam (Built-In)

-It’s rather simple to use and install your laptop’s built-in webcam!
-Whether you’re hosting a Zoom call, streaming, taking a virtual class, or simply shooting a video, here’s how you can set it up in minutes:
+Setting up your laptop’s built-in webcam is quick and easy!
+Whether you’re hosting a Zoom call, streaming, attending a virtual class, or recording a video, here’s how to get it working in just a few minutes:

 1. Check Your Webcam